kaanpasa/kaanpasa/README.md

 # 💫 About Me:
 I am computer engineer that has passion to information technologies, especially on web development.
-I've graduated from Karabük University's Computer Engineering departmant.
+I've graduated from Karabük University's Computer Engineering department.
 I am trying to design my career path on PHP web development.

 ## 🌐 Socials: